 Most of the mulched areas I have are around the fruit bushes so cultivating in the way of digging is likely to damage the roots, something my friendly worms aren’t going to do.

-In the spring rake of the mulch if there is a fair amount left or leave in place if thin.
-Then add a layer of garden compost and or well rotted manure as thick as you can afford.
+In the spring add a layer of garden compost and or well rotted manure as thick as you can afford over any remaining mulch.
 Mulch again over the compost layer.

 With very poor soils, like mine is currently, a spring feed in addition to the compost is beneficial.
 Fish, blood & bone or pelleted chicken manures are good.
 A slow-release general purpose fertiliser is a good alternative.